Criminal Justice Partners

 Drug Rehabilitation Requirement (DRR)

 During sentencing a DRR may be placed on either a community order or a license condition (that applies once an individual is released from prison ‘on license’).
 An individual must attend regular sessions with a drugs key worker and also be tested for the presence of drugs.
 Failure to engage will result in a warning, more than one in any 12 months will result in a breach of license or community order – this will mean a warrant may be issued for their arrest and they will be re-sentenced or immediately remanded.
-The DACT works with Probation, DIP Addaction and treatment providers to ensure that not only do the right people are given a DRR but the right service is delivered.
+The DACT works with Probation, DIP Addaction and treatment providers to ensure that those appropriate for a DRR are identified and supported through the court system.
+Those who receive an DRR as part of their probation order people are given a DRR but the right service is delivered

 Alcohol Treatment Requirement (ATR)